 This exemption recognizes healthcare sharing ministries as a distinct category—neither insurance nor uninsured status, but rather an alternative approach to healthcare financing rooted in faith-based community support.

 As Chief Executive Officer Dorsey Morrow explains, Liberty HealthShare's role is purely facilitative: "We're not trying to make a profit on this.
 Our focus is we facilitate and that's it.
 There's no other objective on our part.
 We just want to help our members get the best care possible at the best value."
-This facilitation model prioritizes member needs and community support over the contractual obligations and profit motives that characterize insurance companies.
+This facilitation model—free from insurance overhead and profit obligations —is what allows the ministry to keep costs lower and focus directly on member outcomes rather than contractual obligations.